Designations Congruent with Things: Chapter 5

 He’ll think about that more later and decide if he finds it satisfying or terrifying.

-At the present moment, he contents himself with stonewalling medical bureaucracy.
+At present, he contents himself with stonewalling medical bureaucracy.

-“Are you a neurologist,” Newt begins, squinting at the medic through his increasingly difficult to ignore headache, “because, no offense man, but I think you’re going to need to take this one up the medical ladder.
+“Are you a neurologist,” Newt begins, squinting at the medic through his increasingly difficult to ignore headache, “because, no offense man, but I think you’ll need to take this one up the medical ladder.
 So right now?
-We’ll both just settle for some Advil, a glass of water and some a la carte brain imaging if you don’t mind.
+We’ll both settle for some Advil, a glass of water, and some à la carte brain imaging if you don’t mind.
 I think—”

-“Will you stop talking and lie down,” Hermann snaps, undermining both Newt’s delivery and his point, as the guy is so very wont to do, and also like the man has some kind, any kind, of material expertise in the medical field.
+“Will you stop talking and lie down,” Hermann snarls, undermining Newt’s delivery and his point, as the guy is so very wont to do, and also like the man has some kind, any kind, of material expertise in the medical field.
 Ha.
-Newt is about eight thousand percent more qualified regarding anything that takes place in vivo, thanks; Hermann works in silico not to mention in chalk dustio, which is always going to be a pale, weakass reflection of the complexity of life, man, like, through a glass darkly and murkily, that’s for freaking sure.
+Newt is about thirty-two thousand seven hundred and eighty-six percent more qualified regarding anything that takes place in vivo, thanks; Hermann works in silico not to mention in chalk dustio, which will always be a pale, weakass reflection of the complexity of life, man, like, through a glass darkly and murkily, that’s for freaking sure.
 Neuroscience.
 Is it messy?
 Yeah, it is, but it’s also probably the most topically relevant subdiscipline to both human and kaiju—

 What the—